JoelBranham/Codebreaker/README.md

 ##Example Gameplay

+This gameplay is based off of the defaults settings of having a digit range of 0 through 6 and a code length of 4 digits.
+The example logic provided would need to be changed if the game were played with either of these settings adjusted.
+See customizations for information on changing these features.

 ![alt text](http://i.imgur.com/zm1LqLd.jpg)

 In this example, the player's first guess is "1234".
 This yields 0 correct and 2 misplaced.
 This means that two of the digits from the input are in the secret code, but are not in their correct positions.